influxdata/docs-v2/content/enterprise_influxdb/v1/tools/influx-cli/_index.md

 ---

 The `influx` command line interface (CLI) provides an interactive shell for the HTTP API associated with `influxd`.
-It includes commands for writing and querying data, and managing many aspects of InfluxDB, including databases, organizations, users, and tasks.
+It includes commands for writing and querying data, and managing many aspects of InfluxDB, including databases, organizations, and users.

 ## Usage